Library Development Services Bureau

-- Library Services and Technology Act (LSTA), a federal program which provides grants to libraries for innovative library services, technological development, services for underserved populations, library networking and resource sharing.
+- Library Services and Technology Act (LSTA), a federal program which provides grants for innovative library services, technological development, services for underserved populations, and library networking and resource sharing.
 Find more information about LSTA grant in Grants section.

-- Public Library Fund, a funding formula under which the state contributes funding for basic local library services under specified conditions; PLF has not been funded since FY 2011/12.
+- Public Library Fund (PLF), a funding formula under which the state contributes funding for basic local library services under specified conditions; PLF has not been funded since FY 2011/12.

-- California Library Literacy Services, which works to enable Californians of all ages to reach their literacy goals and use library services effectively;
+- California Library Literacy Services (CLLS), which works to enable Californians of all ages to reach their literacy goals and use library services effectively.

-- California Library Services Act (CLSA), helps public libraries and cooperative public library systems provide coordinated information services, supports communication and delivery among libraries, and provides reimbursement for interlibrary loans of materials and direct loans to non-resident borrowers;
+- California Library Services Act (CLSA), helps public libraries and cooperative public library systems provide coordinated information services, supports communication and delivery among libraries, and encourages interlibrary loans between libraries and direct loans to non-resident borrowers.

 Library Development Services